SignTools/SignTools-CI/README.md

 2. Select (grant) the `workflow` scope
 3. Generate the token

-This is the token you need for your `ios-signer-service`'s builder configuration.
+This is the token you need for your `SignTools` service's builder configuration.

 ### Semaphore CI